MaxB5282/Twitter-Sentiment-Analysis/README.md

 # Insights

-For my sentiment analysis I used 2 different natural language proccessors.
+For my sentiment analysis I used 2 different natural language proccessors(TextBlob and NaiveBayesAnalyzer).
 This way I could compare and contrast results to come up with a better story.

 Both of these NLP's gave similiar results when I fed them multiple streams of tweets, however I like Textblobs analyzer a little more as it allows tweet sentiment to fall under a 'Nuetral' category